-Temperatures must all be entered in the same unit, Centigrade or Fahrenheit
+Temperatures must all be entered in the same unit, e.g. Centigrade or Fahrenheit

 Wine bottle size…